KarthikDani/ArtWheels/README.md

 # ArtWheels

-ArtWheels is an RISC V VSD Squadron board based robotic platform designed for art enthusiasts, makers, and educators.
+ArtWheels is a RISC-V VSD Squadron board based robotic platform designed for art enthusiasts, makers, and educators.
 This versatile robot can be controlled via Bluetooth from a mobile app, allowing you to create intricate drawings and patterns on surfaces.

 ## Table of Contents